morpho-org/metamorpho/certora/README.md

 - [`Reentrancy.spec`](specs/Reentrancy.spec) checks that MetaMorpho is reentrancy safe by making sure that there are no untrusted external calls.
 - [`Reverts.spec`](specs/Reverts.spec) checks the revert conditions on entrypoints.
 - [`Roles.spec`](specs/Roles.spec) checks the access control and authorization granted by the respective MetaMorpho roles.
 In particular it checks the hierarchy of roles.
+- [`Tokens.spec`](specs/Tokens.spec) checks that tokens are not kept on the MetaMorpho contract.
+Any deposit ends up in Morpho Blue and any withdrawal is forwarded to the user.

 The [`certora/confs`](confs) folder contains a configuration file for each corresponding specification file.